Paracontrolled distributions and singular PDEs: Introduction

 \paragraph{Plan of the paper.}

 Section~\ref{sec:paracontrolled} develops the calculus of paracontrolled distributions.
 In Section~\ref{sec:ODE} we solve ordinary differential equations driven by suitable Gaussian processes such as the fractional Brownian motion with Hurst index $H>1/3$.
 In Section~\ref{sec:burgers} we solve a fractional Burgers type equation driven by white noise, and in Section~\ref{sec:PAM} we study a non-linear version of the parabolic Anderson model.
-In Appendix~\ref{sec:para} we recall the main concepts of Littlewood-Paley theory and of Bony's paraproduct, and Appendix~\ref{sec:convolution commutators} contains a commutator estimate between paraproduct and time integral.
+In \ref{sec:para} we recall the main concepts of Littlewood-Paley theory and of Bony's paraproduct,\ref{sec:convolution commutators} contains a commutator estimate between paraproduct and time integral, and in\ref{sec:paralin mod} we prove a modified version of the paralinearization theorem.
 We stress the fact that this paper is mostly self-contained, and in particular we will not need any results from rough path theory and just basic elements of the theory of Besov spaces.

-\paragraph{Acknowledgments.} The main part of the research was carried out while N.P. was employed by Humboldt-Universit\"at zu Berlin.
-During an Oberwolfach workshop in the summer of 2012, M. Hairer discussed with one of us (M.G.) his approach to extend rough path theory and M.G. would like to thank M. Hairer for suggesting the application to the two-dimensional non-linear parabolic Anderson model discussed in this paper.

 \paragraph{Notation and conventions.}

 Throughout the paper, we use the notation $a \lesssim b$ if there exists a constant $c>0$, independent of the variables under consideration, such that $a \leqslant c \cdot b$, and we write $a \simeq b$ if $a \lesssim b$ and $b \lesssim a$.
 If we want to emphasize the dependence of $c$ on the variable $x$, then we write $a(x) \lesssim_{x} b(x)$.
 For index variables $i$ and $j$ of Littlewood-Paley decompositions (see below) we write $i \lesssim j$ if $2^i \lesssim 2^j$, so in other words if there exists $N \in \mathbb{N}$, independent of $j$, such that $i \leqslant j +N$, and we write $i \sim j$ if $i \lesssim j$ and $j \lesssim i$.